Do Other Countries Treat Addiction Like Us and See It as a Global Disease?

-The United States has on record over 2.2 million people who have been incarcerated for drugs, far more than any other country in the world.
-We have more than Russia (a mere 676,000), and India (only 385,000), which are nominal figures in comparison to their respective populations.
+Different countries have a variety of problems to solve.
+One increasingly common one is drug addiction.
+In the United States, over 2.2 million people who have been incarcerated for drugs, far more than any other country in the world.
+We have more than Russia (a mere 676,000), and India (only 385,000), which are both nominal figures in comparison to their respective populations.

-Let’s look at the drug policies, community efforts and treatment initiatives available on foreign soil, weigh the differences and compare the outcomes.
+Let’s look at the drug policies, community efforts and treatment initiatives available on foreign soil, weigh the differences, and compare the outcomes.

 European Union Casts a Wide Net on Drug Treatment

 By the 1990s, one percent of its people were hooked on heroin, prompting the Portuguese government to try a novel approach: They decriminalized all drugs for personal use and provided mandatory drug treatment for users.

 Since that time, Portugal’s drug-induced death rate has plummeted to a level that is five times lower than the European Union average, with a drop in drug use across the board as well.

 The Netherlands Drug Policy

 In 1998, the Dutch government introduced heroin-assisted drug treatment, specifically synthetic, injectable heroin to opiate addicts who cannot tolerate other treatments.

 The Dutch drug policy is an approach that focuses on easily accessible health care, harm reduction and prevention, resulting in less severe medical conditions found in these users.